textcreationpartnership/A01272/README.md

     _ ¶An anſwere to Raſtels fyrſt Chapter whych reproueth me for booſtynge my ſelfe.

-      * The ſeconde erroure that Raſtel layeth to my charge is that I wolde brīge the people in beleue that repētance of a mā helpeth not for the remiſſiō of his ſyn̄e.

-      * The thirde errour which Raſtell layeth aginſt me is that I wolde make mē beleue that they neade to do penaunce for the ſatiſfaction for theyr ſynnes.

-      * The fourthe errour that he layethe agaynſte me is that I wolde perſwade the people that good workes are nothynge auaylable.

     _ ¶An anſwere vnto Raſtels ſeconde chaptre whych improueth me for raylynge